xu2xulim/Trello-Item-Alert/README.md

   - a cron to process and create the alerts.
 - A Deta Base for the alert records.
 - Trello webhook using the board id as the idModel.
+- There is 10s timeout for all micro and cron for a Deta deployment.
+Request can be made to increase this.